Remains of World War II soldier to be buried in Williamsport

 The remains of U.S. Army Air Forces solider killed in World War II will be buried Aug.
-6 at at Highland Cemetery in Williamsport.
+6 at at Highland Cemetery in Williamsport, in Warren County, Indiana, north of Terre Haute

 Tech.
 Sgt.
 Lawrence E. Reitz was a native of Hoopeston, Illinois.
 A radio operator, he was assigned to 343d Bombardment Squadron (Heavy), 98th Bombardment Group (Heavy), 9th Air Force, according to an Army news release.